'An eye for an eye and a tooth for a tooth will leave everyone blind and toothless.' GANDHI

-The department aims to ensure that the curriculum allows students to become religiously literate, in order to allow them to engage with religion in Britain and globally in the 21st century.
+To to ensure that the curriculum allows students to become religiously literate, in order to allow them to engage with religion in Britain and globally in the 21st century.
 One of the key aims is to build philosophical reasoning skills in order to allow students to understand key philosophical debates.
 This includes exploring ethical questions to build person moral understanding and beliefs.
 The curriculum seeks to develop both tier 2 and tier 3 language acquisition in order to ensure that students are able to engage with discussions and understand key words within the subject.
 Students will have opportunities to work with key religious texts and to have a balance between the beliefs held within religions and the practices that these beliefs then encourage in those who are religious.
 The value of these to people in the 21st century and then influence of core philosophical questions on those who are not religious is also explored.

 Key Stage 4

-Philosophy and Ethics is part of the core curriculum at KS4 and all students will participate in lessons across the key stage.
-Students also have the option to study full course GCSE where they study AQA Full Course Religious Studies A completing a study of beliefs and practices of Christianity and Buddhism along with four different thematic studies.
+Philosophy and Ethics is part of the core curriculum at KS4 and all students will participate in lessons across the Key Stage.
+Students also have the option to study full course GCSE where they study AQA Full Course Religious Studies (A) completing a study of beliefs and practices of Christianity and Buddhism along with four different thematic studies.